V014/SpendWise/README.md

 It uses basic business formulas to solve mathematical problems you should have been solving to know you financial ernings.

 ## Main Functions
-Calculate Compound Annual Grwoth Rate (CAGR)
+-Calculate Compound Annual Grwoth Rate (CAGR)
-Monitor expenditure
+-Monitor expenditure
-Monitor income
+-Monitor income
-Track savings
+-Track savings
-Track investments
+-Track investments
-Compile annual projection
+-Compile annual projection

 ## The main Dashboard
 This is the full UI on a generic display, UI may vary depending on screen size and resolution